-Medical reports may only be completed by the student's general practitioner (GP), medical specialist, or psychologist (registered under Queensland's Health Practitioner Regulation National Law Act 2009).
+The QCAA requires a medical report for medical claims for AARA or illness and misadventure.
+Medical reports may be completed by the student's general practitioner (GP), medical specialist, or psychologist (registered under Queensland's Health Practitioner Regulation National Law Act 2009).
 The health professional providing a report must not be related to the student or employed by the school.
 The information provided needs to be current and relate to the relevant assessment period.

-Information provided in this report is treated in strictest confidence and is only used for the purpose of determining the student's AARA application.
+Information provided in this report is treated in strictest confidence and is used only for the purpose of determining the AARA application.

-If the health professional does not use this report form, they must supply a current medical report containing all of the following information.
+Use of this template is not required.
+If the health professional does not use this template, they must supply a current medical report containing all of the following information.